MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 * Other members are added to or removed from a conversation
 * Conversation metadata has changed

+  > [!NOTE]
+  > Conversation metadata is the data collected from a conversation, such as content, keywords, topics, graphics.

- If a new member is added to a channel, the bot receives information with help of `conversationUpdate` event.
-For more information to add new team members to a channel and receive messages in the same, see [Team members added](#team-members-added) and [Installation update event](#installation-update-event).
+ The `conversationUpdate` event is sent to your bot when it receives information on membership updates for teams where it has been added.
+It receives an update when it has been added for the first time for personal conversations and channels.
+For more information on adding new team members to chat or channel, see [Team members added](#team-members-added) and [Installation update event](#installation-update-event).

 The following table provides a list of Teams conversation update events with more details: